keras-saryan/keras-saryan.github.io/content/kamya.md

 * Appendix C: Onomastics
 * Appendix D: Example texts

-[^1]: Since these PDFs are produced from TeX files including cross-references to locations outside the extracts in the isolated documents you will see undefined cross-references (i.e. ??) in certain places.
+[^1]: Since these PDFs are produced from TeX files including cross-references to locations outside the extracts in the isolated documents, you will see undefined cross-references (i.e. ??) in certain places.